 - Women (or men) as well as children fleeing domestic violence or abuse may be placed into a shelter, then moved on an emergency basis into the Housing Choice Voucher section 8 program.

 - If someone has had a house destroyed by say a fire, floor, or natural disaster, they may be given priority too.
 But more than likely FEMA housing is used for them.

 All those situations may apply.
 A local HUD qualified public housing authority can provide more information on the terms and conditions as well as how to apply.
 However, the most likely situation in which a emergency housing choice voucher is given will be if the applicant is a very low income senior citizen or disabled person.
 The Department of Housing and Urban Development makes more efforts to get them to the top of waiting list, if their housing unit preference becomes available.

-To apply for an emergency section 8 voucher, and to try to be given priority, call a local public housing authority in your town or county.
-The search bar at the top can be used to find one, or HUD has a customer support number at (800) 955-2232.
+To apply for an emergency section 8 voucher, and to try to be given priority to bypass a waiting list, immediately call a local public housing authority in your town or county near you.
+Select a state below to find a housing authority in your area for priority review.
+The search bar at the top can be used to find one, or HUD has a customer support number at (800) 955-2232 for emergency section 8.

 Additional emergency housing options

 Note, emergency housing choice voucher programs still take time to process.
 There are no guarantees from any PHA that someone will be given priority, no matter their background or situation.
 So, the applicant may not be given priority at all.
 So, it will take a while to get any rent assistance from the section 8 program.